-For details of the components making up these operation counts, see Table 4.1 of [60].
+For details of the components making up these operation counts, see table 4.1 of [59].

-6.4 Iterative Refinement
+6.4.
+Iterative refinement

-Iterative refinement (sometimes called iterative improvement) can be used to improve an approximate solution \tilde{x} to the linear system (37) or the linear least squares problem (44).
-In practice this gives an accurate solution in a small number of iterations so long as the residual is computed accurately and the working precision is sufficient to ensure convergence.
-For details see [5, 36, 37, 48, 69, 84].
+Iterative refinement (sometimes called iterative improvement) can be used to improve an approximate solution $\tilde{x}$ to the linear system (37) or the linear least squares problem (44).
+In practice this gives an accurate solution in a small number of iterations so long as the residual is computed accurately and the working precision is sufficient to ensure convergence [36,37,68,83].
+It is not always necessary to use double-precision arithmetic [5,48].

-A related idea is to improve the accuracy of \tilde{R}b and \tilde{R}t by using Björck's "Corrected Semi-Normal Equations" [5, 63] or Foster's scheme of iterative improvement [26].
+A related idea is to improve the accuracy of $\tilde{R}b$ and $\tilde{R}i$ by using Björck's "Corrected Semi-Normal Equations" [5,62] or Foster's scheme of iterative improvement [26].
 However, if the aim is simply to solve a linear system, then it is more economical to apply iterative refinement directly to the system.

-6.5 Ill-conditioned Problems
+6.5.
+Ill-conditioned problems

-For very ill-conditioned Toeplitz linear systems and least squares problems, it may be desirable to use regularisation, as discussed in §5 of [60].
-We do not consider this here, except to note that our algorithm can easily be modified to compute the Cholesky factorisation of $A^TA + \alpha I$, where α is a positive regularisation parameter.
-Only small changes in equations (20-23) are required.
+For very ill-conditioned Toeplitz linear systems and least squares problems, it may be desirable to use regularisation, as discussed in section 5 of [59].
+We do not consider this here, except to note that our algorithm can easily be modified to compute the Cholesky factorisation of $A^T A + \alpha I$ , where $\alpha$ is a positive regularisation parameter.
+Only small changes in equations (20)-(23) are required.

-7 Numerical Results
+7. Numerical results